MMikhailova/ToDo-list-react/my-app/README.md

 ## Try to make your To do list by following the steps:

-In the project directory run "npm start".
+In the project directory "my-app" run "npm start".
 Runs the app in the development mode.
 Open http://localhost:3000 to view it in your browser.
+Make a list!